Antonis Martsakis

 Records

-This videotaped stage performance, held at the Odeon of Herodes Atticus on 11th of October 2005, includes songs and rituals related to the cycle of the agricultural year, rewarding human labour and telling of man’s relationship to nature.
+This videotaped stage performance, held at the Odeon of Herodes Atticus on 2005, includes songs and rituals related to the cycle of the agricultural year,.

-The publication includes 30 songs, inspired by the popular tradition of story-telling, relating tales of brave warriors, both high-ranked lords, and lowly soldiers.
+Songs inspired by the popular tradition of story-telling, relating tales of brave warriors, both high-ranked lords, and lowly soldiers.
 Centering on heroic Digenis, they originate from all parts of Greece.
-The publication also contains a detailed booklet analyzing the history surrounding the songs, and their interpretation. […]

-In fables, fragments of ancient myths are preserved.
-On this CD, Domna Samiou & her collaborators sing tales of the fabulous and the fantastic combining the real world with the supernatural and narrating stories, often tragic, which might once have occurred – or could do so one day – however […]
+Tales of the fabulous and the fantastic combining the real world with the supernatural.
+Narrating stories, often tragic, which might once have occurred – or could do so one day.

 The retelling of fine, magnificent, heroic deeds from the past has always inspired a future path for every nation, the weft on which its future is woven.
-Austere and Doric, as stern as the heroes they describe, these songs from history function both as chronicles and musical myths, and as […]
+Austere and Doric, as stern as the heroes they describe.

 Concerts